malexandre/hugo-theme-simpleblack/README.md

 # Clean and light theme for Hugo

 I wanted a simple, light and complete theme for Hugo.
-The full CSS is only 7kb, and the base skeleton is around 8kb.
-Everything else will be the content.
+The full CSS is only 7kb, and the base skeleton with css inlined is around 10kb.
+Everything else will be your content.

 ## Why a new theme